SovereignCloudStack/standards/Standards/scs-0219-v1-k8s-monitoring-logging-tracing.md

 In order for an end user to be sure that these metrics are accessible, a cluster MUST provide the metrics in the respective version.

+#### Prometheus Operator

+One of the most commonly used monitoring tools in connection with Kubernetes is Prometheus Therefore, every k8s cluster CLOUD have a [prometheus-operator][prometheus-operator] deployed to all control plane clusters as an optional default.
+The operator SHOULD at least be rolled out to all control plane nodes.

+#### Security

+Communication between the Prometheus services (expoter, database, federation, etc.) SHOULD be accomplished using "[mutual][mutual-auth] TLS" (mTLS).

 ### Logging

+In Kubernetes clusters, log data is not persistent and is discarded after a container is stopped or destroyed.
+This makes it difficult to debug crashed pods of a deployment after they have been destroyed.
+Therefore, the SCS stack SHOULD also optionally provide a logging stack that solves this problem by storing the log file in a self-managed database beyond the lifetime of a container.

 > see: [Logging Architecture][k8s-logging]